CleverRaven/Cataclysm-DDA/lore.md

 For a detailed explanation of how the Cataclysm came to be, see [the Background document](./lore-background.md).

+## XEDRA

+XEDRA (Xenophysical Energy Defense Research Agency), a semi-independent branch of DARPA, is the dominant antagonist of the background of the game and the ultimate instigator of the Cataclysm.
+They were a top-secret group tasked initially with researching the exploitation of portal technology.
+They very quickly branched into a wide number of things that use portals incidentally, from artificial intelligence to mutation and zombification.
+They were given an enormous budget to start, which was rapidly expanded through black market sales of rare metals obtained from other dimensions.

+**Public Knowledge of XEDRA**: Any organization the size of XEDRA cannot really hide from the public eye.
+Their influence on the public was generally hidden through shell companies masquerading as public research groups, shipping companies, and the like.
+Brand names like Uncanny and Trans-Coast Logistics are associated with XEDRA.
+This obfuscation, as well as the unbelievable nature of the technology they were working with, let them keep what they were *actually* doing hidden from the public.
+However, many civilians were aware that *something was up*.
+Of these, a fair number correctly guessed that some kind of Manhattan Project secret research was taking place: it was not that hard to track the construction of underground labs and sudden global demand to hire physicists, for example.

+That said, XEDRA was not around long enough for word to leak fully.
+The world ended while they were still in the golden age of maintaining silence: anyone who knew or figured out that they were working on *portals to other worlds* was easily discredited and ignored as a loon.
+Although the tech has existed nascently for decades, a generation-long stall out made it easy again to pass off old hearsay about it as false.
+Even the name "XEDRA" was not known to the general public.
+It is likely that within a few years, enough would have leaked that the top would have blown off, but not enough time passed.

 # Basic Setting Lore

 ## General Changes to the World